ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 `HasCookingRecipe [<s:recipe name>]` | Returns true if the player has learned all the listed recipes. **Note** spaces should be replaced with `-` | `HasCookingRecipe Fried-Egg Salad` will return true if the player knows how to cook both Fried Egg and salad
 `HasCraftingRecipe [<s:recipe name>]` | Returns true if the player has learned all the listed recipes. **Note** spaces should be replaced with `-` | `HasCookingRecipe Oil-Maker` will return true if the player knows how to craft Oil Makers
 `FarmHouseUpgradeLevel [<i:house upgrade levels>]` | Returns true if the player's current house levels matches any of the given numbers.
 Starter house is 0 and cellar is 3 | `FarmHouseUpgradeLevel 2 3` will return true if the player is on the final house upgrade and has the cellar
+`HasItem <s:item name>` | Returns true if the given item is in the player's inventory | `HasItem Pink Cake` would return true if any item named `Pink Cake` was found in the player inventory

 I am always taking requests for more conditions as they are needed!
 Open an issue any time